Graph Neural Networks with Heterophily: Theoretical Analysis

 \section{Theoretical Analysis}

-\paragraph{Theoretical Connections} Now, we demonstrate theoretically through Theorem~\ref{thm:sgc-equivalence} that when $\mH$ is replaced with $\eye$, \method{} reduces to a simplified version of GCN.
+\paragraph{Theoretical Connections.} Theorem~\ref{thm:sgc-equivalence} establishes the theoretical result that \method{} can be reduced to a simplified version of GCN when $\mH = \eye$.
 Intuitively, replacing $\mH$ with $\eye$ indicates a pure homophily assumption, and thus shows exactly the reason that GCN-based methods have a strong homophily assumption built-in, and therefore perform worse for graphs \emph{without} strong homophily.

-\begin{theorem} The forward pass formulation of a 1-layer SGC~\cite{wu2019simplifying}, a simplified version of GCN without the non-linearities and adjacency matrix normalization:
+\begin{theorem} The forward pass formulation of a 1-layer SGC~\cite{wu2019simplifying}, a simplified version of GCN without the non-linearities and adjacency matrix normalization,

-where $\mathbf{\Theta}$ denotes model parameter, can be treated as a special case of \method{} with compatibility matrix $\mH$ fixed as $\eye$ and removed non-linearity. \end{theorem} \paragraph{Proof} The formulation of \method{} with 1 aggregation layer can be written as follows:
+where $\mathbf{\Theta}$ denotes the model parameter, can be treated as a special case of \method{} with compatibility matrix $\mH$ fixed as $\eye$ and non-linearity removed in the prior belief estimator. \end{theorem}